Founder & President

 Troy has a master’s degree in Construction Management from Stevens Institute of Technology, a diploma in Building Construction Management from New York University and a bachelor’s degree in Business Administration from Iona College.
 Troy lives in New York’s Westchester County, in the town of Thornwood, with his wife and two boys.

 A construction industry veteran for nearly two decades, Paul Skabich joined MAST Construction Services in 2005 as a project manager.
 Now, as a project executive with the firm, Paul’s expertise with managing projects encompasses everything from the preconstruction through construction phases.

 Through his comprehensive project management and hands-on experience, as well as his background in geotechnical and site civil engineering, Paul has developed a keen understanding of what owners and clients need, where potential problems may arise, and how design and construction phases are managed.
 His skills result in effective project planning, anticipating and resolving issues as they arise, and maximizing optimal outcomes for end users.

 Paul focuses on projects related to parks and recreation, plus institutional and education sectors.
 He served as the project manager for the Newark 5th Police Precinct and Office of Emergency Management project in Newark, New Jersey, which was completed in 2011, and for which he oversaw the facilities maintenance for several years.
 Other projects of note under Paul’s direction were the Jersey City Redevelopment Agency’s Berry Lane Park in Jersey City, New Jersey, where he was the project executive, as well as the construction of the new maintenance and fueling station for the County of Bergen in Hackensack, New Jersey.

 Paul holds a Master of Science degree in Civil Engineering from the New Jersey Institute of Technology and a Bachelor of Science degree in Civil Engineering from Manhattan College.
-He is a member of the United States Green Building Council and resides in New Jersey’s Essex County with his wife and three sons.
+He is a member of the United States Green Building Council and resides in New Jersey’s Essex County with his wife and four children.